talevy/hetnet/README.md

 Heterosis Network Simulation Package
 ====================================

-This project is a simulation study of Heterosis
+This project is a simulation study of heterosis; the increase of evolutionary fitness of hybrid progeny in comparison to the two inbred parents.
+Simulations were conducted on various network models.
+These network models represented genetic networks where each node

 It includes a random network model as well as hybridization methods and expression simulations